AleGuarnieri/aleguarnieri.github.io/Date-a-Scientist/README.md

-# Supervised and unsupervised learning - "Date-a-Scientist"
+# Supervised and unsupervised learning - "Date-a-Scientist" project

 In this notebook I summarized the capstone project of a data science and machine learning course.